 Adventure travel vacations are meant to be exhilarating and exciting!
 Naturally, however, when traveling in exotic destinations, all adventurous women embarking on adventure travel trips want to avoid potential hair-raising surprises that can otherwise befall the unprepared wayfarer.

-In my 33+ years of experience leading adventure vacations for women, I’ve encountered raging snow storms… in August; boated through crocodile-infested lakes; been “robbed” by marauding bears; and slept with 25 pounds of cameras around my neck to ward off hotel thieves.
+In our 35+ years of experience leading adventure vacations for women, we’ve encountered raging snow storms… in August; boated through crocodile-infested lakes and been “robbed” by marauding bears.

-These experiences have prompted me to write my “Top 10” adventure travel tips so you can “travel savvy” and avoid common pitfalls and inconveniences on your adventure vacation with AdventureWomen.
+These experiences have prompted us to write our “Top 10” adventure travel tips so you can “travel savvy” and avoid common pitfalls and inconveniences on your adventure vacation with AdventureWomen.

 Tip #1: Travel Light!